-PAGB provides the secretariat for the All-Party Parliamentary Group on Primary Care and Public Health.
-This includes the time of one staff member to co-ordinate group meetings, inquiries, correspondence and reports and to organise events.
+PAGB provided the secretariat for the All-Party Parliamentary Group on Primary Care and Public Health.
+This included the time of one staff member to co-ordinate group meetings, inquiries, correspondence and reports and to organise events.

 This is not an official website of the House of Commons or the House of Lords.
 It has not been approved by either house or their committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The views expressed in these webpages are those of the All-Party Parliamentary Group on Primary Care and Public Health.

 Central to this inquiry is the question on what impact Government policies such as the Five Year Forward View and GP Forward View have had in managing demand and how we can move towards that much sought after whole-system NHS?

 The Group is seeking views from across the health sector on questions covering the following areas: